New here? Start with the complete side hustle guide →

 Pinterest Content Ideas: What to Pin When You Don’t Know What to Pin

-This guide covers the Pinterest content ideas that actually drive traffic, how to generate a consistent stream of them, and how to build a simple system so you never stare at an empty queue again.
+This guide covers the Pinterest content ideas that actually drive traffic, how to generate a steady stream of them, and how to build a simple system so you never stare at an empty queue again.

 Recommended reading: How to Schedule Pinterest Pins in 2026